 Rocoto or locoto peppers look like small tomatoes or bell peppers but pack a punch of 50,000 to 100,000 Scoville units.
-Part of the C. pubescens family, they are juicy and meaty, but like aji peppers can have fruity undertones.
+Part of the C. pubescens family, they are juicy and meaty, but like aji peppers, can have fruity undertones.

-A broad range of pests can wreak havoc by damaging seeds, buds and foliage, or the fruit itself, and spread disease from plant to plant or an entire crop.
+Chile peppers are harvested by hand and should be rinsed and cooled if for the fresh market.
+Others may be immediately dried (or smoked depending on the thickness of skin).
+Pods may be sliced before drying, which shortens drying time and improves color and ?avor.
+Screening and water sprays can remove seeds.Pests & Disease A broad range of pests can wreak havoc by damaging seeds, buds and foliage, or the fruit itself, and spread disease from plant to plant or an entire crop.

 Aphids, beetles, caterpillars, mites, stinkbugs, thrips, weevils, and worms, as well as fire ants, borers, grasshoppers, leafhoppers, leafminers, mealybugs, psyllids, and whiteflies can harm plants, limit yields, and affect quality.

-Chile peppers are susceptible to many diseases and pathogens including anthracnose, blossom end rot, bacterial leafspot, botrytis or gray mold, powdery mildew, and mosaic and wilt viruses.
+Chile peppers are susceptible to many diseases and pathogens including anthracnose, blossom end rot, bacterial leafspot, botrytis or grey mold, powdery mildew, and mosaic and wilt viruses.

 Viruses are the most significant cause of loss, resulting in underdeveloped fruit and overall lower yields.
-Soil-related diseases such as nematodes, verticillium wilt, and phytophthora rot can also affect plants and yields, and can be reduced through crop rotation, weed control, and soil treatments.
+Soil-related problems such as nematodes, verticillium wilt, and phytophthora rot can also affect plants and yields, and can be reduced through crop rotation, weed control, and soil treatments.

 Verticillium wilt is one of the more common soilborne diseases, penetrating plant roots and causing severe wilting of infected plants.
 Early symptoms include yellowing of lower leaves and stunting.

-Phytophthora root rot, commonly referred to as chile wilt, generally occurs under excessively wet conditions, usually in heavier soil types or low-lying areas.
+Phytophthora root rot, commonly referred to as chile wilt, occurs under excessively wet conditions, usually in heavier soil types or low-lying areas.
 Similarly, bacterial rot is frequently found in warmer, rainy climates, though smaller fruiting peppers are less prone to the disease than larger varieties.

 The impact of tobacco mosaic virus has been minimized by new varieties resistant to its effects, which include bumps and discolored areas on leaves, stunted fruit, and uneven ripening.

-References: New Mexico State University Chile Pepper Institute, PennState Extension, University of California Cooperative Extension, UC Davis Postharvest Technology Center, USDA.
+References: New Mexico State University Chile Pepper Institute, PennState Extension, UC Davis Postharvest Technology Center, University of California Cooperative Extension, USDA.